Artoliz/OfficeRage/README.md

 Double click on it and... !
 Enjoy !

 ### Presentation
-You can see our pitch *AND* the gameplay trailer at the root of the repository.
+You can see our pitch at the root of the repository.

 #### Project realised by:
 - **Alexandre Sachs : [alexandre.sachs@outlook.fr](https://github.com/SachsA)**